mjcull/R4H2O/manuscript/2_r_basics.md

 The first section describes the function in words.
 The second section shows how to use the function.
 The arguments of the function are listed in the third section.

 The following sections in the help function provide background information and links to other similar functions.
 Most help entries also show examples that help you to reverse-engineer the functionality.

+X> Open the help file for the `plot()` function.
+How do you plot a function with dots and lines?

+X> Plot the flow values calculated in the quiz and plot them.

 ## Answers
 These are the answers to the questions in this chapter.